cole-wilson/nexstar8/README.md

 4. A RS-232 Serial adapter cable.
 The [one I used is from Amazon](https://www.amazon.com/gp/product/B08KRSKD2C/) and works quite well.
 Make sure to get one that uses the FTDI chipset for best results!

 ## Setup
+(for more detailed code install instructions: follow along step-by-step with issue [#1](https://github.com/cole-wilson/nexstar8/issues/1) or make a new issue)

 1. Connect the RS-232 serial/USB cable to the RJ9 jack at the bottom of the Hand Controller:

    ![RJ9 Jack on hand controller](./photos/rs232port.jpeg)